XXX000-design/AgeTransGan/README.md

 ```

 ## Perfromance
-We shows the comparsion of previous protocol and our new protocol.
-Previous protocal test by the Face++ APIs in both age estimation and face verification, and use stable threshold when testing face verification.
-Our new protocal same using Face++ APIs to test face verification but using different threshold in different group.
-We trained our new age estimator with FFHQ-Aging dataset to use in the age estimation.
-The table shows performance on FFHQ-Aging for transferring Group-5 to other 9 groups
+The table shows performance on FFHQ-Aging for transferring Group-5 to other 9 groups, estimate age with our estimator and Face++.
+We also shows the defined threshold for each group to caculate our face verification rate.
 <table>
    <tr>
       <td>Age group</td>